Input and Interaction

 Force-haptic interactions (push-pop) surface contextual controls from dimensional interfaces, and accelerate directional controls.

 I led a team to design and deliver embodied interactions for the platform: gesture, voice, headpose, and eye gaze.
-We applied strategic and empathetic design to deliver natural human-computer interactions, and avoided a fatiguing, socially unconscientious interaction model.
+We developed interaction concepts inspired by a broad range of influences in sci-fi and HCI, and grounded designs and prototypes through user testing and close collaboration with engineering.
 I represented the voice of the customer with engineering and systems teams to help define key performance targets for these emerging technologies.

 With my team I designed, prototyped, and delivered a system for signature light feedback across the controller and power pack, to indicate power, charging, update feedback.

 In 2016, Magic Leap didn't have a product organization.
-Together with James Powderly I co-led a cross-functional team through the company's first major product-definition milestone, Hardware Lock in Feb 2016.
-We owned a matrix of team impact for each feature in consideration to drive in/out decisions.
+Together with James Powderly I co-led a cross-functional team through the company's first major product-definition milestone Feb 2016, finalizing hardware features for the Magic Leap 1.
+We owned a document of team impact for each potential feature to drive in/out decisions.

-I collaborated with Human Factors to lead Magic Leap's first and only qualitative and quantitative user test on outside subjects.
+I collaborated with Human Factors to lead Magic Leap's first and only qualitative and quantitative user test on external participants.
 We evaluated two controller designs for user ergonomics and performance across a variety of targeting, selection, and manipulation tasks.
 I supported data analysis and final recommendations on the preferred form factor.

 I championed 6 design principles in my team's work: reliability, performance, ergonomics, premium details, signature interactions, and social conscientiousness.